Final-Hawk/Policies-Be-Gone/README.md

 # Policys-Be-Gone
 A Program that lifts some windows restrictions put in place by schools
-## Requrements:
+## Requirements:
   Windows Operating system

-  Administrator access to powershell
+  Administrator access to PowerShell

 ## This Program enables:
-  Regestry editor
+  Registry editor

   Task Manager

-  Removes the need to press ctl alt del on login screeen
+  Removes the need to press ctrl alt del on-login screen

   Command Prompt

   Right click menu on taskbar

-  Security tab in a files propertys
+  Security tab in a file’s properties

   System Drive

-  Disables all chrome restrictions ie. Extentions, deleting history
+  Disables all chrome restrictions ie. Extensions, deleting history

   ## Other
   Both Files need to be in the same directory

- If you want enable a restriction not listed, create an issue on the issues tab and i will try to help!
+ If you want to enable a restriction not listed, create an issue on the issues tab and I will try to help!

-  I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, Although tested on mulitiple pcs with no error, i still need to say this to protect myself
+  I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, although tested on multiple pcs with no error, I still need to say this to protect myself